What is an E-Cigarette?

-If you’re ready to give e-cigarettes a try, review our latest expert and user e-cig reviews to find the best e-cigarette brands on the market as of 2013.
+If you’re ready to give e-cigarettes a try, review the latest expert and user e-cig reviews to find the best e-cigarette brands on the market.
 If you’re not sure whether e-cigarettes will work for you, starting out with a disposable electronic cigarette (which normally cost much less than the standard starter kits) is a good option to consider.

 - The History of Cigarettes

 - Cigarettes and the Health Effects of Tobacco